runners¶

 Identical to

-except for the stream read from; see its docstring for API details.New in version 1.0.
+handle_stdoutexcept for the stream read from; see its docstring for API details.New in version 1.0.

-- read_our_stdin(input_: IO) str | None ¶
+- read_our_stdin(input_: IO) str | None¶

 Read & decode bytes from a local stdin stream.